-Having the top management and promoters experienced in the main line of business, the rated entity can be steered to achieve its stated goals.
-They shall be able to resolve the challenges and take critical decisions to achieve the desired success.
+The experienced top management and promoters in the main line of business can steer the rated entity to achieve its stated goals.
+They are equipped to resolve the challenges and take critical decisions to achieve the desired success.

 Real estate space developed by the group in the past